-Command Example

-CALL: <channel mnemonic="">:TYPE <channel td="" type<="">CALL:TCH:TYPE</channel></channel> CALL:TCH:TYPE
+Command Example CALL: <channel mnemonic="">:TYPE <channel mnemonic="" type=""></channel></channel> CALL:TCH:TYPE DTC

-mnemonic> DTC

 Active Cell and Test Mode Considerations

 The function of the CALL commands differ depending upon whether you are in active cell or test mode.

 In active cell mode, when you use the CALL commands to set the channel numbers, the test set's output frequency and receiver frequency are set.
 A message is also sent to the mobile station to set its frequency.